SATURN RING CROSSINGS

 Huygens in the 1650s studied Saturn with improved telescopes and

-finally sussed out that the planet is surrounded by a thin flat ring.
+finally sussed out that Saturn is surrounded by a thin flat ring

 according as the general interest in planets waxed and waned in the